rabbitmq/rabbitmq-website/site/oauth2-examples.md

 it is any "routing-key" because that is translated to a topic/queue.

 You are going to publish a mqtt message by running the following command.
-If you have not run any of the previous use cases, you need to launch rabbitmq first like this `make start-uaa`.
+If you have not run any of the previous use cases, you need to launch rabbitmq first like this `make start-rabbitmq`.

 <pre class="lang-bash">
 make start-mqtt-publish TOKEN=$(bin/jwt_token scopes-for-mqtt.json legacy-token-key private.pem public.pem)